hiqsol/core/README.md

 ## Idea

 - framework gets split into parts, not radically, but functionally
-    - `yiisoft/core` - all former framework byt all the following
+    - `yiisoft/core` - all former framework but all the following
     - `yiisoft/di` - as is, fixed some bugs
-    - `yiisfot/web` - everything from `web` and `filter` folders, can be used without yiisoft/console
+    - `yiisfot/yii-web` - everything from `web` and `filter` folders, can be used without yiisoft/console, but requires core
-    - `yiisfot/console` - everything from `console` folder, can be used without yiisoft/web
+    - `yiisfot/yii-console` - everything from `console` folder, can be used without yiisoft/web, but requires core
     - `yiisoft/log` - everything from `log` folder, any PSR compatible cache could be used, can be done framework independent
     - `yiisoft/cache` - everything from `caching` folder, any PSR compatible cache could be used, can be done framework independent
     - `yiisoft/db` - not all apps need it, can be done framework independent